 “ I don’t know.
 I just didn’t think you would be some sort of musical mastermind,” he chuckled “ I hope I didn’t hurt your feelings or anything.
 You seem sort of … sensitive.”
 At this point, he was trying to upset me. “ I am a writer, only in town to publish my book.”

 “ A writer huh?
 Anything I would have read?”
-I asked, trying to brush off his sudden behaviour change.
+I asked, trying to brush off his sudden behavior change.

 He laughed.
 He Laughed wholeheartedly at the question.
 This man must think I’m stupid or something.